Advanced software install#

 Variants:

-build_system [cmake] autotools, cmake
+build_system [cmake] cmake

 Build systems supported by the package